 If you were as hopeless as I was, then I’m sure you were probably too lazy to consult a dictionary.
 How often have you spent your summer afternoons like I did, basking in the warm sunlight, lost in your own world, completely oblivious to your surroundings?
 How many of you were traversing the corridors of Hogwarts, learning spells and battling Voldemort, or advocating for civil rights in the 50s like Atticus Finch or running from a mad-axe murderer in a gloomy hotel like Danny Torrance?
 And how many times did you have a dictionary open?
 Or did you, like me, vaguely comprehend the meaning of some foreign word by simply looking at the words around it?

 If you did the latter, then you know how many times you’ve been wrong.
 And as a bookworm, that always stings.
 When you get the meaning, the syntax, the grammar and the pronunciation wrong, it feels like a favorite pet just bit you in the ass.

-If you’re still smarting from a mistake you’ve made while speaking the language of the British, then I suggest you look through my biggest boo-boos in the English language and I guarantee you’ll feel better:
+If you’re still smarting from a mistake you’ve made while speaking the Queen’s English, then I suggest you look through my biggest boo-boos in the English language and I guarantee you’ll feel better: